9 Neural Networks

 - \(\beta_0\) is the output bias term.

-- The first layer computes non-linear transformations of weighted combinations of inputs,
+- The hidden layer computes non-linear transformations of weighted combinations of inputs,

-- The final layer is a linear model using those transformations as features.
+- The final layer is a linear model using the results of those transformations as input data.

 9.2.2 Role of the Bias